 I’ll be honest, San Antonio, Texas, was not on my list of must-see places.
-But since we were there to visit family we had to check out the acclaimed San Antonio River Walk, and I’m so glad we did.
-I had no idea this wonderful and unique place was in the heart of San Antonio.
+But since we were there to visit for a family reunion we had to check out the acclaimed San Antonio River Walk, and I’m so glad we did.
+I had no idea this wonderful and unique place was in the heart of bustling San Antonio.

 The trees and mini-waterfalls lining the river make you forget you are in the middle of a big city in no time.
 The San Antonio River Walk really has something for everybody!
 And the colorful boats making their way along the river add a sense of whimsical fun to such a picturesque area.

 While it is called the San Antonio River Walk, there is no need to actual walk all of it.
 The narrated river cruise is a great alternative to walking the length of the river.
 And you get to learn fun facts about the history of the river and nearby buildings as you cruise around.
 The cost of the San Antonio Narrated River Cruise is $13.50 per adult (ages 6-64) and take about 35 minutes.